sim-ware/ViagogoTechTest/README.md

 ## Usage
 - Enter the command 'rspec' to run tests
-- Type the command `pry` to see an example run of the software
+- Type the command `pry` to see an example run of the software.
+When prompted, enter your Coordinates!
 - Enter 'q' in the PRY environment to return entire Query Object containing Random Seeded Data

 ```